The Nifty Trick That Stopped My Dogs Alert Barking

-Because that’s a pretty hefty promise, and I’m not here to trick you into believing there’s only one method that will stop your dogs barking.
+Because that’s a pretty hefty promise, and I’m not here to trick you into believing there’s only one method that will stop your dog from barking.

 I have no problem telling you exactly how I manage resource guarding around food because it’s a pretty specific situation.
 But when it comes to barking?
-There is no one correct method to stop all barking.
-There are far too many variables.
+There isn’t one correct method that will stop your dog from barking.
+There’s too many variables involved.
 Dogs bark for a bunch of different reasons, and there’s a ton of different methods that may or may not work for your dog.